sassoftware/restaf-demos/README.md

 ---

-1. gpt-4 version is used in this repo.
+1. gpt-4 model is the default openai model.
-   - if you are using a different version, search the repo for gpt-4 and change it to your version
+    - OPENAI_MODEL - To change the model, set this enviroment variable to the desired model.
 2. It is the user's reponsibility to get the api key for openai.
-   - The samples assume that the key is available as enviroment variable APPENV_USERKEY
+   - The samples assume that the key is available as environment variable OPENAI_KEY
 3. Most examples make use of SAS REST API to access SAS Viya.
 The applications use @sassoftware/restaf, @sassoftware/restaflib and @sassoftware/restafedit to make these calls.
+See <https://sassoftware.github.io/restaf/>
-See <https://sassoftware.github.io/restaf/> for more information.
+for more information.
-4. The source code in this repository is provided under Apache-2.0 licensing model.
+4. The source code in this repository is provided under Apache-2.0 licensing model

+### Authentication

+Please sas-cli auth login|logCode to setup authentication token.

 ### Environment Variables

-- VIYA_SERVER - Set the value of this env variable to the url for your Viya Server
+- OPENAI_KEY - Set this to the api key from openai
-- SASTOKEN - For nodejs applications this should have the location of the authentication information created by executing the following command.
- If the environment variable is not set, then it will default .sas/credentials in your home directory.
-  - sas-viya auth login|loginCode.
-- APPENV_USERKEY - Set to the api key from openai
+- OPENAI_MODEL - (optional) set to the model you want to use(defaults to gpt-4)
 - VIYASOURCE - set this to either cas, compute or none.
 Defaults to cas.
 Used in prompts that access Viya resources.
-Use none if you want to use it without accessing Viya.
+The 'none' value is useful if you want to use this cli as a standard chat without accessing Viya.

 ---